rtomasa/MkDocs_RePlay/docs/folders.md

 ## Child data folders

-Whether you are using the internal the MicroSD FAT partition, USB unit or NFS share, the system will create the following folder structure inside any of these folders:
+Whether you are using the internal the MicroSD exFAT partition, USB unit or NFS share, the system will create the following folder structure inside any of these folders:

 ![Tree 02](img/tree_02.png)